-Many mysterious places are host to weirdly shaped rock formations.
+Many mysterious places across Iceland are host to weirdly shaped rock formations.

-First, there is Hvítserkur offshore Vatnsnes Peninsula in North-West Iceland.
+First, there is Hvítserkur, offshore Vatnsnes Peninsula in North-West Iceland.
 The 15-meter high monolith or sea stack looks like an animal drinking in the sea.
-Some people think that it is an elephant, other guarantee that it is a dinosaur or also a rhino.
-During the summertime, a lot of fulmars are nesting on the majestic rock which really looks alive.
-The legend says that Hvítserkur is a petrified troll who lived in the Westfjords and wanted to tear down the bells at Þingeyrakirkja church, as trolls are not Christian and don’t like the sound of church bells.
-However the troll didn’t have time to do so because he got caught by daylight and as we all know, trolls turn into stone when this happens.
+Some people think that it is an elephant, while others guarantee that it is a dinosaur or a rhino.
+During the summertime, a lot of fulmars are nesting on the majestic rock which makes it really look alive.
+The legend says that Hvítserkur is a petrified troll who lived in the Westfjordsand wanted to tear down the bells at Þingeyrakirkja church, as trolls are not Christian and don’t like the sound of church bells.
+However, the troll didn’t have time to do so because he got caught by daylight and as we all know, trolls turn into stone when this happens.
 Actually, Hvítserkur was a volcano back in the day and has been eroded by the sea.
 The base of the plug had to be strengthened with concrete to save it from the erosion.

-Then, the Elephant Rock is a natural rock formation in Vestmannaeyjar, approximately 7.4 kilometers off Iceland’s South coast.
+Elephant Rock is a natural rock formation in Vestmannaeyjar, approximately 7.4 kilometers off Iceland’s South coast.
 As the name indicates, this giant rock just looks like the head of a huge elephant trying to quench its thirst in the Atlantic Ocean.
 However, some people claim that it looks like the face of the cosmic daemon Cthulhu, a monstrous sea creature with an octopus face.
-The rock is entirely made of basalt, making the elephant “skin” looks wrinkled.
+The rock is entirely made of basalt, making the elephant’s “skin” look wrinkled.
 It is believed to have been formed during one of Mt.
 Eldfell eruptions.

 Iceland is a country rich in folklore, trolls are really part of the local culture as well as the landscape.